creemama/run-non-root/README.md

                            already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_USERNAME
                            environment variable.
-  -u, --uid USER_ID        The user ID to use when executing the command;
+  -u, --uid UID            The user ID to use when executing the command;
-                           the default is the first unused user ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_USER_ID
+                           the default is the first unused user ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_UID
                            environment variable.

 Environment Variables:
   RUN_NON_ROOT_COMMAND     The command to execute if a command is not given;
                            the default is sh.
-  RUN_NON_ROOT_GROUP_ID    The group ID to use when executing the command; the
+  RUN_NON_ROOT_GID         The group ID to use when executing the command; the
                            default is the first unused group ID strictly less than 1000; this variable is ignored if we are already running as a non-root user; the -g and --gid